Washington Post: Cultivating Gen Z Connection

 Context

-While The Washington Post revolutionized its technological infrastructure, it failed to build emotional connections with Gen Z readers.
-The younger generation seeks instant access, visual storytelling, and a sense of community.
+While The Washington Post revolutionized its technological infrastructure, it struggled to build a relationship with Gen Z readers.
+This generation seeks instant access, visual storytelling, and a sense of community.

-The question is: How might we help The Washington Post build emotional connections with the younger generation?
+How might we help The Washington Post build meaningful emotional connections with younger audiences that grow into long-term trust and loyalty?

 Prototype to Learn